GoogleCloudPlatform/cluster-toolkit/docs/vm-images.md

 The HPC Toolkit officially supports Debian 11 based VM images in the majority of our modules, with a couple of exceptions.

+### Debian 12

+The HPC Toolkit officially supports Debian 12 based VM images for the chrome-remote-desktop module.

 ### Ubuntu 20.04 LTS

 The HPC Toolkit officially supports Ubuntu 20.04 LTS based VM images in the